 If you take your truck to have it aligned, it will need to be done differently than a factory linkage.
 The only adjustment from the steering kit is your toe, which should be 1/8" to 1/16" toed in, depending on how tight your hubs are.
 The tie rod will need to be unbolted on one or both ends to adjust the toe distance (knuckle to knuckle).
 Then you'll need the drag link length adjusted so that the steering wheel is centered when the steering box is centered.
 Just having the steering wheel centered when you drive straight down the road, does not always mean the steering box is centered.
 If you go to a shop that does not understand these two statements, you may need to find another shop.
 Big service centers don't usually hire technicians that have as much experience as the smaller automotive shops.
+A small shop that specializes in off road vehicles with heim steering is your best bet.
 You can also align the truck yourself with nothing more than a tape measure.
 Setting your toe is not hard to do and you don't need laser sensors to do it.